brinecr/tic-tac-toe-client/README.md

 # Tic-Tac-Toe Client

-A Tic-Tac-Toe Single-Page-Application with multiple views highlighting the basics of front-end web design and API integration.
+A Tic-Tac-Toe Single-Page-Application with multiple views highlighting the basics of front-end web design and API integration with a focus on mobile and browser use.

 ## Goals of the Game/Project